ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 After you run each cmdlet, you should see a list of details about the new segment.
 Details include the segment's type, who created or last modified it, and so on.

 > [!IMPORTANT]
 > **Make sure that your segments do not overlap**.
 Each user in your organization should belong to one (and only one) segment.
 No user should belong to two or more segments.
+Segments should be defined for all users in your organization.

 #### Contoso's segment definitions